siddharthpaliwal007/AB_Test_Analysis_Subscription_Feature/README.md

 * Personal Opinion: <br />
   - Yes.
 A p-value of 0.394 indicates that there is a high likelihood that the observed difference between the Control and Test groups could have occurred by chance.
 Therefore, you cannot reject the null hypothesis, meaning there isn't strong evidence to say the new subscription feature has a significant impact on retention.

-## Conclusion:<br />
+## Conclusion
 While the new subscription feature seems to have a positive impact on Day 7 retention, the difference is not statistically significant based on the Z-test.
 This means that, while there might be an improvement, more data or further testing may be required to confidently conclude that the feature is effective in driving retention.

-## Business Impact:<br />
+## Business Impact
-The test results help the product and marketing teams determine whether the new subscription feature is worth rolling out to a wider audience.<br />
+- The test results help the product and marketing teams determine whether the new subscription feature is worth rolling out to a wider audience.<br />
-The insights gained from retention and conversion rates can help adjust the feature to make it more appealing to users, thus improving long-term user engagement and monetization.<br />
+- The insights gained from retention and conversion rates can help adjust the feature to make it more appealing to users, thus improving long-term user engagement and monetization.<br />
-This analysis is foundational for future iterations of the feature and can help define further A/B tests to fine-tune product offerings based on user behavior.
+- This analysis is foundational for future iterations of the feature and can help define further A/B tests to fine-tune product offerings based on user behavior.